SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 <a name="practice-4"></a>
 ### Practice 4 : Searching for text using `grep`
-Go on the following page : http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/
+* Go on the following page : http://rice.plantbiology.msu.edu/pub/data/Eukaryotic_Projects/o_sativa/annotation_dbs/pseudomolecules/version_7.0/
-Copy the url of the rice genome annotation file (gff format) that we will use to download the file directly on the server Go to the bankdirectory and type the following command : wget gff_url
+* Copy the url of the rice genome annotation file (gff format) that we will use to download the file directly on the server
+* Go to the `bank` directory and type the following command :

+{% highlight bash %}
+wget gff_url
+{% highlight bash %}

-After checking the content of your current directory, what have you done with the $wgetcommand?
+* After checking the content of your current directory, what have you done with the `wget` command?
-Displays the firts and lasts line of the gff file Prints the number of lines with the word genes in the gff file Counts the number of genes
+* Displays the firts and lasts line of the gff file - `head`, `tail`
+* Prints the number of lines with the word `genes` in the gff file - `grep`
+* Counts the number of genes - `grep -c`
-Searchs for the nbs-lrr genes
+* Search for the nbs-lrr genes - `grep -i`
-Removes the lines with putative word
+* Removes the lines with `putative` word - `grep -v`

 -----------------------